ylu1997/Code_Generation_For_DNA_Storage/README.md

-# Reflections and Regrets
+# Regret and Reflection

-Looking back, I feel a deep sense of regret.
-Many years ago, I developed an algorithm for multi-pattern regex matching that ran solely on multicore CPUs.
-At that time, adapting it for GPU computation meant making extensive modifications and facing many challenges.
-Now, with the advances shown in papers like [HybridSA: GPU Acceleration of Multi-pattern Regex Matching using Bit Parallelism](https://dl.acm.org/doi/pdf/10.1145/3689771), I realize that much of the heavy work needed for GPU adaptation has been significantly simplified.

-In a way, it's bittersweet—I spent so much effort optimizing for CPU architectures when the field has now moved forward.
-I can't help but wish I had explored GPU-based solutions earlier.
-Nonetheless, I’m grateful to see these innovations and to learn that the difficulties I once faced are no longer as daunting.
+After dedicating a lot of time to developing a multi-pattern regex matching solution for multicore CPUs, I recently discovered that someone else has already published an article on GPU acceleration for this problem: [HybridSA: GPU Acceleration of Multi-pattern Regex Matching using Bit Parallelism](https://dl.acm.org/doi/pdf/10.1145/3689771).

+It's hard not to feel disheartened—seeing that the work I once poured my energy into now seems overshadowed by this publication, making my past efforts feel almost worthless.
+While it's a bitter realization that the field has advanced in ways I didn't anticipate, I also understand that research is a continuous journey.
+Every step, even those that now feel obsolete, contributes to a broader understanding and can pave the way for future innovations.

+Nonetheless, it's a stark reminder of how quickly technological progress can render previous work outdated.

 ---